andrewzm/FRK/cran-comments.md

+## v0.1.4
+* Robust basis function placement in 2D
+* Added offset parameter when constucting mini BAUs to avoid underflow
+* Fixed problem of estimating length scale from one data point
+* Clarified copyright and license information in files

+## v0.1.3
+* Important added functionality for using package with only point data and point predictions, added on request.

 ## v0.1.2
 * Now code is heavily documented and manual has been made more precise
 * Made lik computation more efficient